oneapi-src/level-zero-spec/include/core/PROG.md

 NOTE: This is a **PRELIMINARY** specification, provided for review and feedback.

+NOTE: Sample code in this document contains little or no error checking for brevity and clarity.
+However, proper error checking is highly recommended and necessary in many cases.

 ## Table of Contents
 * [Devices](#dd)
 * [Memory and Images](#mi)